Nanaimo Stargazing & Astronomy Report

 Where are darker skies near Nanaimo?

-The closest meaningfully darker mapped site is Linley Valley, British Columbia, about 5 km south west of Nanaimo, reaching Bortle 6.
+The closest meaningfully darker mapped site is Linley Valley, British Columbia, about 5 km west of Nanaimo, reaching Bortle 6.

 When is the sky darkest in Nanaimo?